Shared Expectations

 - Stay comfortably and appropriately dressed during stretching so your body stays warm and protected.

-- If you can’t make a session, just let your squad coach know.
-That helps us plan your training and keep things consistent for the whole group.
+- If you can't make a session, just let your squad coach know — it helps us plan your training and keep things consistent for the whole group.

 - Finish your post-pool routine at home to support recovery and keep your body in good shape for the next session.